isomerpages/mlaw-cmc/_partner-with-us/The CMC Mediators/list-of-appointed-cmc-mediators.md

 ---
 ## List of Appointed CMC Mediators

-<p style="text-align: justify">The CMC Mediators are appointed by the Minister for Law for a 3-year renewable term.
+<p style="font-family:arial;">The CMC Mediators are appointed by the Minister for Law for a 3-year renewable term.
 The appointed mediators are bound by the Community Mediation Centres Act (Cap 49A), the Mediators Code of Conduct and CMC’s policies and standing instructions.</p>

-<p style="text-align: justify">The following is the current panel of appointed mediators in alphabetical order:-</p>
+<p style="font-family:arial;">The following is the current panel of appointed mediators in alphabetical order:-</p>

-Mr	Abdul Harris Madon Bin Gani <br>
+<p style="font-family:arial;">Mr	Abdul Harris Madon Bin Gani <br>
 Mr	Alexander Santhosarajan s/o Singhamuthu <br>
 Mr	Ameerali Abdeali, JP, PPA(G), PBM, PBS <br>
 Mr	Ang Kiat Seng Jeffrey, PBM <br>